Protect the Last Guardians of the Rainforest

 Tribes on the Edge takes us deep into the Vale do Javari – one of the largest indigenous territories in Brazil and home to thousands of indigenous peoples, at least 2,000 of which remain un-contacted.
 Considered by many to be “the last guardians of the rainforest”, the film explores one intimate tribal community and the wider ecosystems of the Javari under threat from deforestation, illegal mining, and epidemic health crises brought on by contact with the outside world.

 Directed and hosted by third generation explorer and filmmaker, Celine Cousteau, Tribes on the Edge provides a uniquely personal glimpse into one of the most endangered peoples and places on earth.
-At age nine, Celine first sailed to the Amazon aboard the Calypso with her late grandfather and former ocean explorer, Jacques Cousteau.
+At age nine, Celine first sailed to the Amazon with her late grandfather.
 Together they navigated its largely then unknown coastlines and waterways and encountered a number of indigenous communities, many of whom had little to no contact with the outside world.
 Decades later, with deforestation of the Amazon threatening 20% of our global oxygen supply, human rights violations against indigenous peoples skyrocketing, and murders of journalists in Brazil hitting double digits, Celine returned to see where the indigenous friends of her childhood were now.
 What she found was a community on the brink of extinction, and a tribe pleading with her to share their fight for survival with the outside world.
 Celine has honoured their request through the powerful medium of film.

-The film will be screened along the North American west coast throughout the summer of 2019, with worldwide release to follow.
-Check here to see if there’s a screening near you.
+The film was screened along the North American west coast throughout the summer of 2019 and wrapped up in Victoria, BC with a special BBS screening and fundraising evening.

 Interested in hosting a screening?
 Contact us!